Data Grids For Numerical Beam Propagation

 How to Know Whether the Grid Resolution is Sufficient?

-In case of doubt, it is always a good idea to check whether the obtained results change substantially e.g. with a two times finer grid resolution, or with a larger extension of the grid.
+In case of doubt, it is always a good idea to check whether the obtained results change substantially e.g. with a two times finer grid resolution in transverse and/or longitudinal direction, or with a larger extension of the grid.

 You see that the choice of the numerical grid parameters is not a trivial matter.
 Depending on the modeled situation – and often also depending on what exactly you are interested in – you may have to apply different rules.
 It would be hard for a software to do all that automatically.
 Therefore, one requires some level of technical understanding to apply such beam propagation techniques – even if you don't have to implement the algorithm yourself.
 Obviously, that understanding is much easier to build up if you have a software like ours which comes with high-quality documentation and technical support.
 Further, in practice you can profit a lot from a flexible software, where you can e.g. have the grid parameters automatically calculated from your inputs.
 Then you can concentrate on the purpose of your simulation and get useful results quickly.